9 Best Climbing Harnesses of 2025

 Rating: 5 out of 5.

-A “redpoint” is the one all-out attempt where you try to send your project.
-For that, you want a harness so light you forget you’re wearing it.
+A redpoint is the one all out attempt where you try to send your project.
+For that, you want a harness so light you forget you are wearing it.

 The Wild Country Mosquito wins because it feels like nothing.
-At 260 grams, it’s the lightest harness we reviewed that still has all the features you need.
+At 260 grams, it is the lightest harness we reviewed that still has all the features you need.
 It achieves this with a sleek design and fixed leg loops, getting rid of any extra weight from buckles and straps.
 When every gram matters, this is the one to wear.
+The ultimate minimalist harness where every gram is shaved for peak performance.

 Best for Big Wall Climbing